-John Hemingway is enjoying spending his retirement years building new friendships while pursuing old pastimes following his move to Rolling Green Village.
+John Hemingway is enjoying spending his retirement years building new friendships while pursuing old pastimes following his move to Rolling Green Village senior living community.
 “I now have a whole room devoted to my model boat collection,” he noted.

 He’s spent years building the intricate boats that are now displayed in his apartment in Rolling Green Village’s new redevelopment.
 “I’ve always been interested in boats and sailing,” said Hemingway.
 “I now have space to continue building them in my office.”